-2.1 | Study area
+2.1.
+Study area

-The study area consists of a 25-year-old vineyard located at El Celler del Roure in Les Alcusses de Moixent, within the Canyoles river watershed in the province of Valencia (La Costera District, eastern Spain; 38°48' 33.12"N, 0°49'3.27"O, elevation of 577 m a.s.l.), about 100 km from the Mediterranean Sea.
-Wine making has a long tradition in this area, which goes back to 400 BC, such as it has been proved in the nearby Iberian settlement of La Bastida in the municipality of Moixent.
+The study area consists of a 25-year-old vineyard located at El Celler del Roure in Les

+Alcusses de Moixent, within the Canyoles river watershed in the province of Valencia (La Costera District, eastern Spain) ( $38^{\circ} 48' 33.12''$ N, $0^{\circ} 49'$ 3.27'' O, elevation of 577 m a.s.l.), about 100 km from the Mediterranean Sea.
+Wine making has a long tradition in this area which goes back to 400 BC, such as it has been proved in the nearby Iberian settlement of La Bastida in the municipality of Moixent.

-Climate is typically Mediterranean with approximately 4 months of summer drought (June-September).
+Climate is typically Mediterranean with approximately four months of summer drought (June-September).
 Mean annual rainfall is 350 mm.
-Rainfall is distributed in autumn, winter, and spring, with maximum peak rainfall intensities during the autumn season, when values higher than 200 mm day-1 were occasionally recorded during the last 50 years (Prosdocimi et al., 2016).
+Rainfall is distributed in autumn, winter and spring, with maximum peak rainfall intensities during the autumn season, when values higher than 200 mm day-1 were occasionally recorded during the last 50 years (Prosdocimi et al., 2016).
 Extreme storm events are frequent in this area.
-Mean annual temperature is about 13.8 °C, and the hottest month (August) has an average temperature of about 23 °C.
+Mean annual temperature is about 13.8 °C and the hottest month (August) has average an temperature of about 23 °C.

-The soil (Typic Xerothent according to the Soil Survey Staff, 1998) was classified as sandy-loam according to United States Department of Agriculture standards.
-Its mean depth is 40 cm, with 8% of rock fragment content, low levels of soil organic matter (<1%) due to the millennia of agricultural use and soil disturbance (ploughing), and basic pH of 8 (Prosdocimi et al., 2016).
+The soil (Typic Xerothent according to the Soil Survey Staff, 1998), was classified as sandy-loam according to USDA standards.
+Its mean depth is 40 cm, with 8% of rock fragment content, low levels of soil organic matter (< 1%) due to the millennia of agricultural use and soil disturbance (ploughing) and basic pH (8) (Prosdocimi et al., 2016).

-2.2 | Soil sampling
+2.2.
+Soil sampling

-On November 2015, a total of 20 undisturbed soil cores (5 cm in height by 5 cm in diameter) were collected at a depth of 0 to 5 cm and 5 to 10 cm in randomly chosen sampling points, in an area of approximately 150 m2.
-These cores were used to determine the dry soil bulk density, ρ_b (g cm-3) and the soil water content at the time of the combined rainfall plus infiltrometer experiments, θ_i (cm3 cm-3).
-The soil porosity, ε (cm3 cm-3), was calculated from the ρ_b data, assuming a soil particle density of 2.65 g cm-3.
+On November 2015, a total of 20 undisturbed soil cores (5 cm in height by 5 cm in diameter) were collected at a depth of the 0 to 5 cm and 5 to 10 cm in randomly chosen sampling points, in an area of approximately 150 m.
+These cores were used to determine the dry soil bulk density, $\rho_b$ (g cm-3) and the soil water content at the time of the combined rainfall plus infiltrometer experiments, $\theta_i$ (cmcm-3).
+The soil porosity, $\varepsilon$ (cmcm-3), was calculated from the $\rho_b$ data, assuming a soil particle density of 2.65 g cm-3.

 Three disturbed soil samples were also collected from the upper 10 cm of soil to determine the soil particle size distribution (PSD).

-The PSD was determined using conventional methods following H_2O_2 pretreatment to eliminate organic matter and clay deflocculation using sodium hexametaphosphate and mechanical agitation (Gee & Bauder, 1986).
+The PSD was determined using conventional methods following $H_2O_2$ pre-treatment to eliminate organic matter and clay deflocculation using sodium hexametaphosphate and mechanical agitation (Gee and Bauder, 1986).
 Table 1 summarizes the measured soil properties.